joxa/joxa/doc/standard-library.rst

                         {:address "Somewhere in Ireland"}])

 We do not provide a value for the `sex` field or the `city` field.
-In the case of `sex` the value will default to `mail` while in the case of `city` it will default to `undefined`.
+In the case of `sex`, the value will default to `male`, while in the case of `city` it will default to `undefined`.

 Getters and Setters
 -------------------

 `defrecord` generates several different ways of getting and setting values from a function.
-The most strait forward of these is the field name accessors.
-For each field defined Joxa generates a function to get and set the value.
+The most straightforward of these are the field name accessors.
+For each defined field, Joxa generates a function to get and set the value.
 The getter is a function with the name of the field that takes a single value (the record).
 The setter is the name of the field post-fixed by a `!` that takes the record as the first argument as the new value as the second argument.
-So for example if we wanted to get and set the `age` field of the person record we could do the following
+So for example, if we wanted to get and set the `age` field of the person record, we could do the following

 .. code-block:: clojure